 The Japanese bunker of World War II was turned into an elite club on Alcala Street.
 In addition to juicy temakis, niguiris and tartares, try Kobe beef tenderloin.

 Madrid is home to some of the largest recording studios that spread the word about nowadays well-known flamenco.
-Even though this performance originated in Andalusia, on any day of the week you can watch the show in bars and theaters around the city.
+Even though this performance originated in Andalusia and you’d definitely want not to miss it in Seville, Cordoba, or Granada, Madrid also has some incredible shows.
+On any day of the week, you can watch flamenco in bars and theaters around the city.
 And windy chilly winter night is a perfect time for that.